astitva1905/Opinion-Clustering-in-Society/README.md

 P.S. - Don't worry if the pygame window says Not Responding, it does that if nothing is changing after some timesteps, which is expected after enough number of timesteps. <br>
 Don't press quit, it'll keep working normally and the Not Responding sign goes away once it's done with all the timesteps!

+### Conclusion

+So that was it, we saw a simulation that demonstrates opinion clustering in societies in the context of Voting Behaviour.
+If you want a real life example of this, think about the Red and Blue states of USA.
+Crazy, right ?